 Boston is rich in opportunities to intern and volunteer.
 We encourage you to use experiential opportunities to gain exposure to the public health arena early on.
 Our students have interned with the Boston Public Health Commission, the Aids Action Committee, Health Care For All, the Institute for Community Health, Massachusetts Department of Public Health, as well as many others.

-Career Services maintains listings of current internship and volunteer opportunities in Career Connector, our proprietary online career management system.
-The PHPD Career Services office posts PHPD Research (RA) and Teaching (TA) Assistantships, as well as other on-campus PHPD project and administrative jobs in Career Connector, our online jobs database.
+Career Services maintains listings of current internship and volunteer opportunities in Handshake, an online career management tool.
+The PHPD Career Services office posts PHPD Research (RA) and Teaching (TA) Assistantships, as well as other on-campus PHPD project and administrative jobs in Handshake.
 In 2015-2016, there were over 40 TA opportunities, over 30 RA opportunities, and 20 project/administrative opportunities available with our faculty and staff.
 Given the small size of our programs, there are an abundance of on-campus employment choices for matriculated students.
-Incoming students receive access to Career Connector during orientation.

 Work On-Campus While in School

 Tufts’ Student Employment Office is another resource for students seeking on– and off-campus work/study and non-work/study positions within other schools at Tufts, mainly on the Medford campus.
 Handshake is Tufts recruiting platform which connects students and alumni to employers for jobs, internships and career events.

 Last, the University’s main Tufts Employment Recruitment Site posts all University jobs (full and part-time benefits eligible positions) across Tufts’ three campuses.

 Fellowships and Training Opportunities

-Fellowships and Training Opportunities provide extended, in-depth opportunities to continue learning in your field.
+Fellowships and training opportunities provide extended, in-depth opportunities to continue learning in your field.
 Our students have been awarded prestigious CDC Fellowships, International and Boston Schweitzer Fellowships, and Fogarty Scholars among others.
-Current Fellowship opportunities are also housed in Career Connector, our proprietary online career management system.
+Current fellowship opportunities are also housed in Handshake.